 Welcome to our Abilities page for Kael'thas.
-Here, we give you an overview of every ability in Kael'thas' kit.
-For each of them, we explain what it does, how to best use it, and how it works in combination with Kael'thas' other abilities.
+Here, we give you an overview of every ability in Kael'thas's kit.
+For each of them, we explain what it does, how to best use it, and how it works in combination with Kael'thas's other abilities.
 We also give you strategy tips to play Kael'thas efficiently.

 - Since Kael'thas lacks any type of mobility, positioning is extremely important.
 Once an enemy Hero is attacking him, he must rely on his allies to assist him.
 Protect Kael'thas by being proactive and keeping a distance.